United States Custom House – Charleston, South Carolina

 South Carolina | SC Picture Project | Charleston County Photos | United States Custom House

-Located at 200 East Bay Street in historic downtown Charleston, the United States Custom House was completed in 1879 and is one of only several historical custom buildings that continues to serve its original purpose.
+Located in historic downtown Charleston, the United States Custom House was completed in 1879 and is one of only several historical custom buildings that continues to serve its original purpose.

 Historically, a custom house was a building that served as a port of entry into a country, where government officials regulated commerce and collected shipping taxes.
 By the mid-1800s, Charleston had become one of the busiest port cities in the country and the US Custom Service had outgrown its headquarters in The Old Exchange Building.